Will Lee III

-Will Lee III (born April 9, 2003) is an American college football cornerback for the Texas A&M Aggies.
-He previously played for the Kansas State Wildcats.
+William Lee III (born April 9, 2003) is an American professional football cornerback for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Iowa Western Reivers, the Kansas State Wildcats and the Texas A&M Aggies and he was selected by the Panthers in the fourth round of the 2026 NFL draft.

 College career

 Lee III spent two years at Iowa Western Community College.
 After redshirting his first year in 2021, he was named a NJCAA First Team All-American in 2022 after recording 34 tackles and an interception in 12 games.
 Lee III transferred to Kansas State University for the 2023 season.
 In his lone year at Kansas State he played in 11 games and had 42 tackles and two interceptions.
 After the season, he entered the transfer portal and transferred to Texas A&M University.

+Professional career

+Lee was selected by the Carolina Panthers in the fourth round with the 129th overall pick of the 2026 NFL draft.